Eveio/dto/README.md

 * One would always have to refer to the documentation (if one exists) for the "shape" of the array.
 This reduces both reusability and productivity.
 * Static code analysis and IDE auto-completion support are greatly hindered.

-Now imagine instead of using an arbitrary array, we use an object with strongly-typed properties:
+Now imagine instead of using an arbitrary array, we use an object with typed properties:

 ```php
 // UserCreationData.php